Try IrisGPT for free on your own data

 6. Predictive Analytics: Predictive analytics models are essential for identifying potential customer behaviors, such as churn prediction, upselling opportunities, and product recommendations.

-7. Customer Lifetime Value (CLV) Analysis: Calculating CLV helps businesses understand the long-term value of a customer, which can guide decisions on customer acquisition and retention strategies.
+7. Customer Lifetime Value (CLV) Analysis: Calculating CLV helps businesses understand the long-term value of a customer, which can guide decisions on customer acquisition and retention strategies for predictive analytics.

 8. A/B Testing: To validate the effectiveness of marketing strategies, A/B testing is often used, where different marketing approaches are compared, and their impact on customer behavior is analyzed.